Cruz Azul: 1961–1968: Transition to professionalism

 Cruz Azul was officially registered to compete in Mexico's second-tier professional league for the 1961–62 season.
 In the early 1960s, due to regulations by the Mexican Football Federation prohibiting the use of company names in club titles, Álvarez Macías requested the renaming of the town of Jasso, Hidalgo, to Ciudad Cooperativa Cruz Azul.
 This allowed the club to retain the name "Cruz Azul" without directly referencing a commercial brand, as it now referred to a geographic location.

 Guillermo Álvarez Macías (right) holding the second division trophy in 1964.

 In 1961, Hungarian coach Jorge Marik, who had previously managed Atlas and Atlante, was appointed as head coach.
 Under his management, Cruz Azul earned direct promotion to the Primera División by finishing first in the 1963–64 Segunda División season, recording 19 wins, 7 draws, and 4 losses for a total of 45 points.

 Following promotion, Estadio 10 de Diciembre underwent renovations on 6 March 1964, rebuilding the wooden stands and dressing rooms in compliance with top-flight regulations.
 Cruz Azul debuted in the Mexican Primera División during the 1964–65 season and finished in 8th place, with a record of 10 wins, 9 draws, and 11 losses.
 After a less successful campaign in the 1965–66 season, where the team finished 13th out of 16 clubs, Marik departed.
-Walter Ormeño served briefly as interim coach, managing three games before the club appointed Raúl Cárdenas as head coach on 20 October 1966.
+Walter Ormeño served briefly as head coach, managing three games before the club appointed Raúl Cárdenas on 20 October 1966.